Understanding crochet gauge is essential for any beginner. Learn how to measure gauge and why it matters with this helpful guide.

 How to Measure Crochet Gauge

 The most typical way to measure gauge is to measure the stitches and rows in a 4 inch (10 cm) square section of crochet.
+In the sample photos below, the gauge is 11 stitches and 6 rows of double crochet per 4 inch square.

 When adjusting your gauge, the conventional advice is to change your hook size: if your gauge is too tight (more stitches per inch than called for) go up by one hook size; if your gauge is too loose (fewer stitches per inch than called for) go down by one hook size.